Singer Corporation

 Singer Corporation is an American manufacturer of consumer sewing machines, first established as I. M. Singer & Co. in 1851 by Isaac M. Singer with New York lawyer Edward C. Clark.
 Best known for its sewing machines, it was renamed Singer Manufacturing Company in 1865, then the Singer Company in 1963.
-It is based in La Vergne, Tennessee, near Nashville.
+The global headquarters are based in Nashville, Tennessee.
 Its first large factory for mass production was built in 1863 in Elizabeth, New Jersey.

 History

 Singer's original design was the first practical sewing machine for general domestic use.
 It incorporated the basic eye-pointed needle and lock stitch, developed by Elias Howe, who won a patent-infringement suit against Singer in 1854.